NehuenLian/Electronic-invoice-service/README.md

 ### `xml_management/`
 Stores the XML files required for the service to function and contains all necessary functions to build and manipulate these files.

-## Main Dependencies

-- **lxml:** Library for XML processing, used to manipulate and validate the XML files required by AFIP/ARCA.
-- **zeep:** SOAP client for easily consuming AFIP/ARCA web services.
-- **fastapi:** Used to build the REST API that receives JSON requests from the POS system.
-- **pydantic:** Data validation and serialization to ensure that the JSONs comply with the schemas.
-- **tenacity:** One of the goals of this service is to generate invoices in as many cases as possible.
-In the case of non-critical errors, automatic retries are performed using `tenacity`.
-This library is ideal for that purpose.
-- **ntplib:** Used to ensure that the access ticket request contains the time synchronized with AFIP/ARCA.

 ## Workflow (Simplified)